 Rick looked over at me; his facial expressions said it all.
 He looked just as uncertain as I did.

 "I know Daryl.
 But, we couldn't just leave em,' now could we?"
 Rick's gaze turned back towards the people, then down towards the ground; his right hand settled on his revolver.

 "Alright then, let's get em inside and try and get em settled."

 Rick nodded and crossed his arms.
-He looked deep in thought.
+He looked real deep in thought.
 I was jus glad I wasn't the only one worried about how we were going to take care of all these folks.

 Maggie, Glenn, Beth and Carol made sure to usher all of the townsfolk into the main common area of our cell block.
-Like a refugee camp, people were scattered around the floors, sat on tables, with their belongings strewn across the ground beside them.
+Looked like a damn refugee camp, people were scattered around the floors, sat on tables, with their belongings strewn across the ground beside them.
 Their whole lives packed into a few bags now.
 This was much different than what they were accustomed to.
 I could tell by the looks of their faces they hadn't seen the worst of this new world from the shelter behind the walls of Woodbury.